cps-org/cps/common-package-specification.rst

 :Applies To: :object:`component`, :object:`configuration`
 :Required: No

 Specifies a list of directories which should be added to the include search path when compiling code that consumes the component.
+If a path starts with ``@prefix@``, the package's install prefix is substituted (see `Package Searching`_).
+This is recommended, as it allows packages to be relocatable.

 :attribute:`Link-Flags`
 -----------------------